 All coin to coin trades are treated by the IRS as a sale of the original (outgoing) coin and an acquisition of the new (incoming) coin.
 Depending on your accounting method (FIFO, LIFO, or HIFO) you may have a capital loss or gain on the disposition of the original coin and this will be reported on the 8949.

 More about cryptocurrency taxation here.

 If we see an outgoing without a corresponding incoming, this would appear as a sale.
 If this was actually a self-transfer, then we likely have either a missing wallet, or a wallet that is not reported in UTC and/or has a timestamp of the incoming after the outgoing transaction.
 Example for the latter: You have 1 BTC outgoing from Coinbase at 8:30am UTC but your wallet shows incoming 7 hours earlier at 1:30am in your timezone - this would not match as a self transfer and would need to have the timestamp edited to make sure the incoming is after the outgoing.

 More about editing self-transfers here.

-Check out our Help Center - search on your question to get an answer!
+Check out our Support Section!
+You can search on your question to get an answer!